Get the facts about hunger in Michigan

 Become an Advocate

 To make progress toward ending hunger in , we need to make sure our lawmakers in Washington are fighting for those struggling back home.
-You can help make sure they see how great the need is in – tell your member of Congress to visit a local food bank.
+You can help make sure they see how great the need is in – call on lawmakers to make ending hunger a priority.